kMatejak/ideas/README.md

 - TODO support for whitespaces into user's entering data (different possible approaches)
 - TODO database for storing data
 - TODO more generic DAO (related to adding a database) and/or framework for data handling
-- TODO full CRUD implementation (dodawanie, odczytywanie, aktualizowanie, usuwanie)
+- TODO full CRUD implementation
 - TODO lambda expressions for complex loops